Paul-Hoke/ca-covid-map/README.md

 You can however create a crontab job that runs the following:  `wget https://covid19.ca.gov/countystatus.json` as long as countystatus.json and index.html reside in the same directory you should be good to go.

-You will need to enable the Geocoding API to use this.
+You will need to enable Google's Geocoding API to use this.

 ![ca-covid-map application screenshot](https://github.com/Paul-Hoke/ca-covid-map/blob/master/ca-covid-map-screenshot.PNG "Screenshot")